A NEW WAY OF

 RLE is typically for patients with presbyopia or extreme farsightedness that might not be ideal candidates for LASIK or PRK.
 RLE may be the most viable option for patients with both presbyopia and moderate to severe hyperopia.
-The procedure for RLE is virtually identical to cataract surgery.

 What Happens During the Procedure?

+RLE is performed on an outpatient basis.
+Usually, both eyes are treated separately.
+The procedure itself is nearly identical to cataract surgery, except that RLE replaces a clear lens and cataract surgery replaces a cloudy lens.
 The eyes are completely numbed to prevent any discomfort during the surgery.
 A small incision is created in the corner of the eye to access the capsule that holds the lens.
 An opening is made in the capsule and the lens is carefully removed.
 Then, an intraocular lens implant (IOL) of the patient’s choosing is carefully positioned in the same capsule that held the natural lens.

 What Is the Recovery Like?

 Many people experience instant vision improvement after surgery and can resume work as soon as the day after surgery.
 Patients can expect to resume the rest of their everyday activities, including exercise, within about a week of surgery.
 They should be careful not to touch their eyes or get sweat, dust or smoke in their eyes for a month after surgery as the eyes heal.